Piano, Guitar and Singing lessons in Coburg North

 The studio operates as normal on public holidays that fall within the term.

-We ask that you to adhere to the following studio policies:
+We ask that you adhere to the following studio policies:

-We understand that kids (and adults!) get sick sometimes.
+We understand that kids (and adults!) get sick sometimes and have to stay home from school.
 If this happens, please text, call or email before 9am (8am on weekends) on the day of the lesson and we will schedule a make-up lesson.
+Alternatively if you’re not that sick, we can do a Skype lesson.
+It goes without saying that if you’re too sick for school/work, you’re too sick for a lesson (don’t share those germs around!).

 Your lesson time is reserved for you each week, so please arrive on time.
 Lessons always start and end at the scheduled times.